secar600/secar-documents/source/extended_gas_target.rst

 .. note::

-   After 10 minutes of purging, the operator has to click on |reset| button first and then change the mode of operation to either :code:`pump` or :code:`vent` mode.
-If switching to :code:`vent` mode, the operator has to enter the vault after it is safe to do so (only applies to hydrogen operation) and quickly turns off all high vacuum pumps before the target chamber pressure reaches 50 – 60 Torr.
+   After 10 minutes of purging, the operator has to click on |reset| button first and then change the mode of operation to :code:`vent` mode.
+If you do not want to actually vent the system, immediately switch to :code:`pump` mode.
+If you intend to vent the system, the operator has to enter the vault after it is safe to do so (only applies to hydrogen operation) and quickly turns off all high vacuum pumps before the target chamber pressure reaches 50 – 60 Torr.

 :code:`Purge` mode of operation is automatically triggered if any of the following events occur while the system is in :code:`run` or :code:`fill` mode: